petyoMitkov/Current-Exercises-2018/Angular 5 & Firebase/i18n - translate from BG to EN/README.md

 !!!
 ERROR: If have "Failed to load resource: net::ERR_FILE_NOT_FOUND" in index.html change <base href="/"> to <base href="./"> for more info view error-solve folder :)

+If you need mor info for serve and build commands: https://github.com/angular/angular-cli/wiki/stories-internationalization

 -----------------------------------------------------------------------------------